chenyenchung/personal_site/content/post/2019-08-04-dependency-issue-in-conda.md

 The morale of the story:

 1. Dependencies should always be managed and documented when possible.
-It's much harder, if not possible, to trace it from error messages.
-I was able to find `dask` causing segmentation faults was sheer luck when I tried to start everything over with a clean environment and finally opted in to use `conda`.
+It's much harder, if possible at all, to trace it down from error messages.
+I was able to find `dask` causing segmentation faults, but it was sheer luck that I tried to start everything over with a clean environment and finally opted in to use `conda`.

 2. Even with dependencies provided (like a `conda` environment file), there